-Jacksonville, Fla. -- (October 20, 2010) -- Fidelity National Financial, Inc. (NYSE:FNF), a leading provider of title insurance, mortgage services, specialty insurance and information services, today reported operating results for the three-month and nine-month periods ended September 30, 2010.
+Jacksonville, Fla. -- (October 19, 2011) -- Fidelity National Financial, Inc. (NYSE:FNF), a leading provider of title insurance, mortgage services and diversified services, today reported operating results for the three-month and nine-month periods ended September 30, 2011.

-The following are summary financial and operational results for the operating segments of FNF for the three-month and nine-month periods ended September 30, 2010 and 2009:
+The following are summary financial and operational results for the title insurance segment of FNF for the three-month and nine-month periods ended September 30, 2011 and 2010:

 - The preceding table only includes commercial activity from FNF's commercial offices in the national commercial division and does not attempt to capture potential commercial activity in our local offices.

-FNF will host a call with investors and analysts to discuss third quarter 2010 results on Thursday, October 21, 2010, beginning at 9:00 a.m.
+FNF will host a call with investors and analysts to discuss third quarter 2011 results on Thursday, October 20, 2011, beginning at 10:00 a.m.
 Eastern Time.
 A live webcast of the conference call will be available on the Events and Multimedia page of the FNF Investor Relations website at www.fnf.com.
 The conference call replay will be available via webcast through the FNF Investor Relations website at www.fnf.com.
-The telephone replay will be available from 11:00 a.m.
-Eastern time today through October 28, 2010, by dialing 800-475-6701 (USA) or 320-365-3844 (International).
-The access code will be 173222.
+The telephone replay will be available from 12:00 p.m.
+Eastern time on October 20, 2011, through October 27, 2011, by dialing 800-475-6701 (USA) or 320-365-3844 (International).
+The access code will be 219468.

-Fidelity National Financial, Inc. (NYSE:FNF), is a leading provider of title insurance, mortgage services, specialty insurance and information services.
+Fidelity National Financial, Inc. (NYSE:FNF), is a leading provider of title insurance, mortgage services and diversified services.
 FNF is the nation's largest title insurance company through its title insurance underwriters - Fidelity National Title, Chicago Title, Commonwealth Land Title and Alamo Title - that collectively issue more title insurance policies than any other title company in the United States.
-FNF also provides flood insurance, personal lines insurance and home warranty insurance through its specialty insurance business and is a leading provider of global human resources, payroll, benefits and payment solutions through a minority-owned subsidiary, Ceridian Corporation.
+In addition, among other operations, FNF owns minority interests in Ceridian Corporation, a leading provider of global human resources, payroll, benefits and payment solutions, Remy International, Inc., a leading designer, manufacturer, remanufacturer, marketer and distributor of aftermarket and original equipment electrical components for automobiles, light trucks, heavy-duty trucks and other vehicles and American Blue Ribbon Holdings, LLC, an owner and operator of the Village Inn, Bakers Square and Max & Erma's restaurants.
 More information about FNF can be found at www.fnf.com.

 This press release contains forward-looking statements that involve a number of risks and uncertainties.
-Statements that are not historical facts, including statements about our beliefs and expectations, are forward-looking statements.
+Statements that are not historical facts, including statements regarding our expectations, hopes, intentions or strategies regarding the future are forward-looking statements.
 Forward-looking statements are based on management's beliefs, as well as assumptions made by, and information currently available to, management.
-Because such statements are based on expectations as to future economic performance and are not statements of fact, actual results may differ materially from those projected.
+Because such statements are based on expectations as to future financial and operating results and are not statements of fact, actual results may differ materially from those projected.
 We undertake no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.
-The risks and uncertainties which forward-looking statements are subject to include, but are not limited to: changes in general economic, business and political conditions, including changes in the financial markets; weakness or adverse changes in the level of real estate activity, which may be caused by, among other things, high or increasing interest rates, a limited supply of mortgage funding or a weak U. S. economy; our potential inability to find suitable acquisition candidates, acquisitions in lines of business that will not necessarily be limited to our traditional areas of focus, or difficulties in integrating acquisitions; our dependence on operating subsidiaries as a source of cash flow; significant competition that our operating subsidiaries face; compliance with extensive government regulation of our operating subsidiaries; and other risks detailed in the "Statement Regarding Forward-Looking Information," "Risk Factors" and other sections of the Company's Form 10-K and other filings with the Securities and Exchange Commission.
+The risks and uncertainties which forward-looking statements are subject to include, but are not limited to: changes in general economic, business and political conditions, including changes in the financial markets; weakness or adverse changes in the level of real estate activity, which may be caused by, among other things, high or increasing interest rates, a limited supply of mortgage funding or a weak U. S. economy; our potential inability to find suitable acquisition candidates, acquisitions in lines of business that will not necessarily be limited to our traditional areas of focus, or difficulties in integrating acquisitions; our dependence on distributions from our title insurance underwriters as a main source of cash flow; significant competition that our operating subsidiaries face; compliance with extensive government regulation of our operating subsidiaries; and other risks detailed in the "Statement Regarding Forward-Looking Information," "Risk Factors" and other sections of the Company's Form 10-K and other filings with the Securities and Exchange Commission.